sirkon/mad/USECASES.md

 For instance `daily.chat.story.uniq_creators` which has a queury to compute amount of uniq users who created a story through a given date.
 We ended by mapping this name into a file system path:
 `${METRIC_DIR}/daily/chat/story/uniq_creators.md`
-where the file itself looked like
+where the file itself was a piece of YAML which had a tendency to become unreadable at times.

 ![example](usecase_example.png)